Laurence Altshuler, MD

 Dr. Altshuler has also published magazine articles, including the fall 2007 article in Health Oklahoma titled, “Combining Conventional and Alternative Medicine to Effectively Treat Pain and Chronic Diseases.”

 Additionally, Dr. Altshuler authored the 2004 book, Balanced Healing: Combining Modern Medicine with Safe and Effective Alternative Therapies.
 This book earned him the USA Book News national award for the “Best Health Book of 2004.”
+He also more recently published a book series titled, Doctor, Say What?

 Dr. Altshuler is currently the Director of Oncology Intake as well as Director of Sleep Medicine and Director of Oncofertility services at our Tulsa hospital.
 He conducts research in “cold” lasers, acupuncture, sleep medicine and pain management.